MaximilianPi/Pichler-and-Hartig-Causal-ML/README.md

 and c).
 Sample sizes are so large that stochastic effects can be excluded (1000 observations).
 Effects of the ML models were inferred using average conditional effects.
-Row a) shows results for simulations with uncorrelated predictors with the true effect sizes .
+Row a) shows results for simulations with uncorrelated predictors with the true effect sizes.
 Row b) shows the results for simulations with X<sub>1</sub> and X<sub>2</sub> being strongly correlated (Pearson correlation factor = 0.9) but only X<sub>1</sub> has an effect on y (mediator) and row c) shows the results